Scrum Pitfalls Part I

 - The role of the Product Owner being under-resourced

 - User Stories that are too big or not independent, vertical slices of functionality

-- Team members working individually on the Sprint Backlog rather than together
+- Team members not swarming on the Sprint Backlog

 - Found work Interrupting the Team during the Sprint